Meals and meals services

 And some local food shops will deliver food to your home for a small charge - give them a ring and see what they say.

-Alternatively most of the big supermarkets have a home shopping delivery service which you can access on-line:-
+Alternatively, the majority of the large supermarkets now have a home shopping delivery service which you can access on-line:-

 - Marks and Spencer